A worked example illustrating a typical engagement scope and outcome. Not a real client case.

 Three Term Sheets.
 Three Failures.

 That was the third term sheet in eight months that had evaporated during due diligence.
 Not the first meeting.
 Not the pitch.
 The due diligence.
-VCs loved CloudSync's product — a B2B workflow automation platform that had landed 180 paying customers and was growing at 40% year over year.
+VCs loved the company's product — a B2B workflow automation platform that had landed 180 paying customers and was growing at 40% year over year.
 Partners leaned in during demos.
 Associates sent enthusiastic follow-up emails.
-But every time the finance team (which was Sarah, a part-time bookkeeper, and a sprawling collection of Google Sheets) had to open the books, the deal died.
+But every time the finance team (which was the founder, a part-time bookkeeper, and a sprawling collection of Google Sheets) had to open the books, the deal died.

-VCs weren't passing because of CloudSync's business.
+VCs weren't passing because of the company's business.
 They were passing because they couldn't verify the business.
 When a VC can't trust your numbers, they assume the worst — and they walk.
 Every time.

-Sarah was four months from running out of cash.
-The company had $620K in the bank, burning $155K per month.
+Four months from running out of cash: The company had $620K in the bank, burning $155K per month.
 She was spending 15 hours a week on financial admin — reconciling Stripe transactions, updating investor spreadsheets, trying to calculate churn in a formula that broke every time a customer upgraded mid-cycle.
 Those were 15 hours she wasn't spending on the product that VCs kept saying they loved.

 That's when we got the call.